cilium/cilium/Documentation/gettingstarted.rst

     $ docker run --rm -ti --net cilium-net -l "id=app2" cilium/demo-client curl -m 20 http://app1
     <html><body><h1>It works!</h1></body></html>

-We can see that this request was successful, as we get a valid ping responses.
+We can see that this request was successful, as we get a valid HTTP response.

-Now let's run the same ping request to *app1* from a container that has label "id=app3":
+Now let's run the same HTTP request to *app1* from a container that has label "id=app3":

 ::